CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation

 To alleviate these challenges, we introduce \method, a framework for training non-prehensile object pushing skills in legged robots. \method employs a hierarchical control structure that decouples high-level planning from low-level locomotion.
 We train robust locomotion using an existing pipeline, and we learn the high-level policy with a simple yet effective reward structure consisting of only three terms: a sparse task reward, an action regularizer, and an intrinsically motivated explorative reward.
-The sparse task reward provides a general signal for various pushing tasks, including ones requiring navigation through obstacles.
-The high-level policy is incentivized to explore and gain control over the environment via an exploratory reward based on Causal Action Influence (CAI)~\cite{seitzer2021causal}, which quantifies how much influence the agent has on the states of other entities and is computed based on environment dynamics.
-Instead of learning the dynamics from scratch, \method utilizes a simple pre-defined kinematic prior, and combines it with learned residual dynamics that compensate for physical interactions beyond the prior model.
-Using only the sparse task reward, we show that \method achieves strong learning performance and superior sample efficiency against other baselines, especially in complex scenarios with obstacles.
+The sparse task reward provides a general signal for various pushing tasks, where the robot is only rewarded for completing the task successfully.
+The exploratory reward incentivizes the robot to explore and gain control over the environment via Causal Action Influence (CAI)~\cite{seitzer2021causal}, which is a measure quantifying how much influence an agent has on the states of other entities and is computed based on environment dynamics.
+Instead of learning the dynamics from scratch, \method combines a simple predefined kinematic prior with learned residual dynamics that compensate for physical interactions beyond the prior, allowing accurate dynamics to be learned efficiently.
+We show that in a sparse task reward setting, \method achieves strong learning performance and superior sample efficiency compared to other baselines, including within complex, obstacle-laden scenarios.
 We also demonstrate that the learned residual accurately captures complex robot-object interactions that are not modeled by the kinematic prior.
-Finally, we successfully transfer the learned policy to a real quadruped robot, enabling it to perform whole-body object pushing in obstacle environments.
+Finally, we successfully transfer the learned policy to a real quadruped robot, enabling it to perform whole-body object pushing in real-world settings.

-To summarize, our contribution is three-fold: 1) a general hierarchical framework for learning whole-body object pushing with legged robots in various scenarios, including navigating through obstacles; 2) an intrinsically motivated reward based on causal influence calculated from a combination of a kinematics prior and learned residual dynamics; 3) Successful hardware validation on a real-world quadruped robot.
+To summarize, our contribution is three-fold: 1) a general hierarchical framework for learning whole-body object pushing with legged robots in various scenarios, including navigation through obstacles; 2) an intrinsically motivated reward based on causal influence calculated from a combination of a kinematics prior and learned residual dynamics; 3) successful hardware validation on a real-world quadruped robot.

-\section{Related Work}
+\section{RELATED WORK}